zifeng175mo/dynamo/launch/dynamo-run/README.md

 This will use etcd to auto-discover the model and NATS to talk to it.
 You can run multiple workers on the same endpoint and it will pick one at random each time.

-The `ns/backend/mistralrs` are purely symbolic, pick anything as long as it has three parts, and it matches the other node.
+The `llama3B_pool` name is purely symbolic, pick anything as long as it matches the other node.

 Run `dynamo-run --help` for more options.